Florida Symphony Orchestra, Orlando: 1990-1991 strike

 In October 1990, the FSO musicians went on strike seeking higher wages, a retirement plan and improved benefits to include dependent health care coverage for musician families.
 The bitter strike lasted 17 weeks and ended when the musicians ultimately accepted an offer from the FSO that the musicians had previously rejected.
 During the strike dozens of concerts in Orlando and Central Florida were cancelled, the annual performance of the Tchaikovsky Nutcracker ballet by the Southern Ballet was performed without the FSO providing live music, recorded music being substituted.
 The musicians of the FSO, however, continued to perform as the orchestra for the Orlando Opera having negotiated a separate agreement with the Orlando Opera for the duration of the strike.
 To ensure visibility in the community during the strike, the FSO musicians also played free concerts throughout Central Florida, including a Tribute to Leonard Bernstein concert, featuring Glenn Dicterow, then Concertmaster of the New York Philharmonic, who graciously donated his time and services.
 During the strike, the Florida Symphony Orchestra filed for bankruptcy protection in federal court.
 In January 1991, the court granted the FSO permission to begin unwinding its operations.
-Once the FSO musicians agreed to return to work, however, FSO leadership, staff and musicians cooperated to quickly resume operations and begin performing concerts.
+Once the FSO musicians agreed to return to work, however, (and upon court approval), FSO leadership, staff and musicians cooperated to quickly resume operations and begin performing concerts.

 The four-month strike and near bankruptcy found the FSO at a difficult crossroads.
 The management and musicians had to resolve their internal differences and the FSO had to reconnect with, and regain the trust and support of, its audience and the Orlando business community.
 Audience participation had dropped.
 To improve communication and reduce tension between FSO leadership and its musicians, the FSO granted the musicians two seats on the FSO's Board of Directors - with voting rights.
 Among other things, the musicians volunteered to assist in the United Arts of Central Florida fund drive.
 FSO management staff had the difficult task to mend fences with patrons.
 At the same time, the musicians themselves were discordant about the outcome of the strike.
 Some musicians decided to leave the FSO taking leaves of absences to pursue other opportunities.